Privacy notice for GovWifi

 GovWifi is a secure wifi service.
-It provides wifi access in government buildings.
+It provides wifi access within government, local authorities and emergency service buildings.

-The Cabinet Office is the data controller for GovWifi.
-The Cabinet Office determines how and why personal data is processed.
+Cabinet Office is the data controller for GovWifi.
+Cabinet Office determines how and why personal data is processed.
 Read the Cabinet Office’s entry in the Data Protection Public Register for more information.

-In order that GovWifi can work effectively we collect the following data:
+To ensure GovWifi works effectively we collect the following data:

 - email address or mobile telephone number

 - identification of the buildings in which you access GovWifi

 - names of all administrators registered in your organisations GovWifi admin account

 - email addresses for all administrators registered in your organisations GovWifi admin account

 - last date an administrator logged into the admin tool and the total number of logins

 We may collect the following items for GovWifi user research from admins and end users: